 If you read THIS POST, you'll learn about some of the mistakes I made in the beginning.

-If you feel you can contribute to the site, I now welcome guest posts and videos.
-See here for more.
+If you feel you can contribute to paramotor planet, I now welcome guest posts and videos.
+See here for more info.

-Paramotor Planet's Instagram page that has lots of fun pictures and videos can be found HERE.
+Paramotor Planet's Instagram page that has lots of fun pictures and videos, and can be found below.

 Why I started flying